ESAs Explained: Resources to Learn & Share

 Texas Legislature Passes School Choice

-Governor Abbott is expected to sign Senate Bill 2 (SB 2) into law.
-After that, it will take about a year to build the systems and infrastructure needed to launch the program.
+Thursday, April 24, 2025 at 3:45pm, a vote was taken on the Senate Floor to concur with the recommendations from the House to allow the passage of an Education Savings Account in Texas.
+Governor Abbott then signed Senate Bill 2 (SB 2) into law on May 3rd.
+It will take about a year to build the systems and infrastructure needed to launch the program.
 Families who are accepted can expect to access Education Savings Account (ESA) funds by summer 2026.
+In the meantime, THSC will continue to advocate for the homeschool community, working to ensure the program is rolled out in a way that supports and protects homeschoolers.

 How Does This Affect Homeschooling?